cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - Async Locator
   - BadOptimizations
   - Bedrodium
   - Capes - Optional, it allows you to use capes.
-However, I suggest you to use MinecraftCapes Mod with it if you don't have your own capes because this mod allows you to have capes for free.
+However, I suggest you to use **MinecraftCapes** Mod with it if you don't have your own capes because this mod allows you to use capes for free.
 You can check [their website](https://minecraftcapes.net/) for more information.
   - Cloth Config
   - Concurrent Chunk Management Engine
   - Continuity - Optional, it provides connected textures feature just like how Optifine does.